 Whenever your pets move around and you want them to stop, get a piece of treat on your hand and call them, make eye contact when they focus on you, point with your finger, or hand to the ground and say the command repeat the word slowly until they obey your command then reward them with treats, repeat the method until mastered.

 “Stay’’ is a command when you want them to stay in one place while you move away from them.
 For this one, first use treats to make them sit, after that when they’re focused on you, with your hand open like the stop sign say ‘’ stay’’ and emphasis on it while moving one or two steps away and then wait for some time.

 If they stay at their place reward them, if not restart the process patiently until they master it while you’re close.
 After that increase thane distance little by little, reward them for trying.
 Remember not to tire them out, it might take some time or days to master and be patient.

 Go To Crate

 Crate training a puppy is an important aspect of keeping your puppy safe.
-Puppies can get into a lot of things they shouldn’t and run into danger of hurting or poisoning themselves.
+Puppies can get into a lot of things they shouldn’t and run into the danger of hurting or poisoning themselves.
 Teach your puppy to go into his crate by tossing treats in there and practicing good crate behavior daily.
 Make sure that your puppy also rides in a crate in the car – this is the safest place for him to be!

 Puppies want a lot – and they all want it right away!
 This is why it is important to teach your puppy patience.
-Every time before feeding him for example, ask him to sit and wait a couple seconds.
+Every time before feeding him for example, ask him to sit and wait a couple of seconds.
 Before your puppy goes out the door – ask him to sit and wait.
 Before you play fetch – throw in a little wait.

 By combining the skill with everyday behaviors, it will soon become second nature for your puppy to wait.